Srabosti Dutta Tinni

-Srabosti Dutta Tinni is a Bangladeshi television actress and model.
+Shrabastee Dutta Tinni is a Bangladeshi television actress and model.
 She was selected Miss Bangladesh in 2004.

 Career

 Tinni participated in the Anondodhara Photogenic 2002 Pageant and stood fifth runner up.
 Then she started her ramp modeling career.
 In 2004 she started her acting career in the drama serial 69, created by Mostofa Sarwar Farooki.

 Before moving to Canada in 2017, she acted in a one-hour play titled Ekti Nil Kuashar Mrittyu, directed by Parvez Amin which was her last appearance on television so far.